utkaiser/utkaiser.github.io/projects.md

 # Projects

 {:.lead}
 Here are some representative projects which I have worked on.
-A complete list of my publications is listed <a href="#bottom">at the bottom</a>.
-The most up-to-date publication list can be found in my [Google Scholar site](https://scholar.google.com/citations?user=AB4exREAAAAJ&hl=en).
+A complete list of my publications is provided <a href="#bottom">at the bottom</a>.
+The most up-to-date publication list is available on my [Google Scholar profile](https://scholar.google.com/citations?user=AB4exREAAAAJ&hl=en).

 <div class="grid">
   {% for project in site.data.projects %}